data-peace/cowin-verify-api/README.md

 ## Setup project

 1. Run `yarn` command to install dependencies
+1. Run `yarn dev` command to start app for development purpose
-1. Run `yarn watch` command to start server and listen to changes
+1. Run `yarn dev:debug` command to start in debug mode for development purpose
 1. run `yarn build` to build the project.
 Build project located in `dist` folder.
 1. run `yarn start` to start server